Mask resistance softens in Kansas as coronavirus cases soar

 As of Monday, 46% of hospitals across Kansas reported that they anticipated staffing shortages this week, according to data reported by the Kansas Hospital Association.
 The numbers were even worse in south-central Kansas, where 57% anticipated shortages.

-Robert Freelove, chief medical officer at Salina Regional Medical Center, said the facility has been taking steps to cope, although he acknowledged most of them would only work in the short term, The Topeka Capital-Journal reports.
+Robert Freelove, chief medical officer at Salina Regional Medical Center, said the facility has taken steps to cope, although he acknowledged most of them would only work in the short term, The Topeka Capital-Journal reported.

 “To be completely honest, everything we’re doing right now is trying to put a finger in the hole of a dam,” Freelove said.

-The University of Kansas Hospital in Kansas City, Kansas, was treating a record 100 patients with active cases of COVID-19 and another 40 in the recovery state, KCUR reports.
-About one-third of the patients currently admitted are from outside the Kansas City metropolitan area, said University of Kansas Health system Chief Medical officer, Dr. Steve Stites on a video conference Monday.
+The University of Kansas Hospital in Kansas City, Kansas, was treating a record 100 patients with active cases of COVID-19 and another 40 in the recovery state, KCUR reported.
+About one-third of the patients currently admitted are from outside the Kansas City metropolitan area, said University of Kansas Health system Chief Medical officer, Dr. Steve Stites, during a video conference Monday.

 “We are on fire in the Midwest,” he said.